Can Independent Sleep Really Be Taught?!Dec 21, 2022

 Can sleep REALLY be taught?!

 Well, I like to be sensitive with my answer because I know sleep “training” can be a hot topic and people have a lot of opinions.

 You, of course, can teach independent sleep.
-I’ve done it myself with my children, and I've seen it with 1000s of families inside my baby sleep resources.
-With that said, there is definitely no one size fits all when it comes to sleep teaching (sleep coaching, sleep training, whatever you wanna call it).
+I’ve done it myself with my children, and I've seen it with thousands of families inside my baby sleep resources.
+With that said, there is definitely no "one size fits all" when it comes to sleep teaching (sleep coaching, sleep training, etc.)

 There are lots of different methods that work well because there are many different kinds of families and variations in parenting styles.
 We all thrive differently in parenthood!

 Do you HAVE to teach your baby to fall asleep independently (without rocking, feeding etc.)!?